ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPhysicalDeviceSupportedFramebufferMixedSamplesCombinationsNV.md

 If `pCombinations` is `NULL`, then the number of supported combinations for the given `physicalDevice` is returned in `pCombinationCount`.
-Otherwise, `pCombinationCount` **must** point to a variable set by the user to the number of elements in the `pCombinations` array, and on return the variable is overwritten with the number of values actually written to `pCombinations`.
+Otherwise, `pCombinationCount` **must** point to a variable set by the application to the number of elements in the `pCombinations` array, and on return the variable is overwritten with the number of values actually written to `pCombinations`.
 If the value of `pCombinationCount` is less than the number of combinations supported for the given `physicalDevice`, at most `pCombinationCount` values will be written to